Mohamed-Elwakdy/Final-Project-BigDataProcessing/README.md

 The used dataset contains many h5 files that can be opened using Python.
 Almost 100 variables are used in this dataset.
 The 90+  movement variables for each subject are collected in one file.
 One file was used for this project.

 The h5 file which contains the features of one walking person.
-Walking corridor must be at least7 meters in length.
+Walking corridor is at least7 meters in length.

 This table contains the node paths and the number of rows of each node path: